The 8th Wonder of the World: Stern King Kong Tutorial

 - Save Ann: Shoot flashing shots to build a jackpot at the gong, with combos increasing the award by further amounts.
 After three lit gong hits, the fourth gong hit is lit on a hurry-up timer for the total value of all three prior gong shots.

-- Pterodactyl Attack: Complete the drop targets to light the kong cave VUK for mode progress and increase the value scored with each VUK shot.
-The mode is completed after defeating four pterodactyls with four lit VUK shots.
+- Pterodactyl Attack: Hit the flashing drop target to light the kong cave VUK for mode progress and increase the value scored with each VUK shot.
+The mode is completed after defeating three pterodactyls with three lit VUK shots.

 - Stegosaurus Encounter: Take one of two paths to escape the stegosaurus.
 The slower flashing shots are the “easy path” and score lower points, while the quicker flashing shots are the “hard path” and score more.
-Both paths are 7 shots long.
+Both paths are 7 shots long, they start at the right orbit and end at the punchback target.

 Biplane Attack

-This valuable side mode can be started during single-ball play but cannot be started during multiballs (though it can be brought into it).
+This valuable side mode can be started during single-ball play but cannot be started during multiballs (though it can be brought into them).
 3 shots to the side ramp (+1 per biplane attack mode played) will start the attack and light the spinners to increase the value for hitting the side ramp, alternating between left and right spinners with each shot made to them.
+Only one biplane attack mode can be played for each row of the building climbed.

 KING KONG Letters, Deadeye & T-Rex Battle